jxnblk/tempo/README.md

 </div>
 ```

 Add the `.container` class to limit the max-width.
-Note: this is optional, but `.centered-grid-X` classes will not properly align with the grid without this.
+Note: this is optional, but `.centered-grid-X` classes will not properly align to the grid without this.

 ```html
 <div class="clearfix container">